Vallest/The-Eclog-Format/README.md

 children: []
 spouse: null
 ```

-Keys are case-sensitive and must have at least one character.

 Keys within an object should be unique.
 If a key is duplicated, the parser will take only the last of the duplicated key-value pairs.